jblack975/MyOutfitPicker/README.md

 There is an issue at times when building where it may complain that it can't find some library but if you do a Build -> Rebuild Project
 It seems to go away.

+Minimal **Kotlin Multiplatform** project with SwiftUI, Jetpack Compose, along with Ktor backend.
+Currently running on
+* Android (Jetpack Compose)
+* iOS (SwiftUI)
+* JVM (small Ktor back end service + `Main.kt` in `shared` module)

+These are in the code but not actually being used yet.
+* Android App Widget (Compose based Glance API - contributed by https://github.com/yschimke)
+* iOS App Widget (SwiftUI)